VexTheGr8/VexTheGr8/README.md

 - 👋 Hi, I’m @VexTheGr8
-- I’m interested in Minecraft/Discord developement
+- I’m interested in iOS developement
-- I'm currently refreshing on CSS
+- I'm currently refreshing on Java
-- I’m looking to collaborate on any projects related to Minecraft plugins/datapacks or mods
+- I’m looking to collaborate on any projects related to Minecraft datapacks
 - 📫 Reach me on Discord @ VexTheGr8!8#4051